 The Mittimatalik weather stations are designed to be for the community, by the community.
 If you have questions or concerns about the weather stations, please contact Andrew Arreak (aareak@smartice.org).

-The weather information will soon be available on SIKU.org and the SIKU app.
+The weather information is also available on SIKU.org and the SIKU app. (coming soon)

-Our technician team is Andrew Arreak, Ada Loewen, Derek Mueller.
+Our technician team is Andrew Arreak, Ada Loewen and Derek Mueller.

 We gratefully acknowledge our funder ArcticNet.
 The Intergovernmental Oceanographic Commission of UNESCO (IOC) has endorsed this project as part of the UN Decade of Ocean Science for Sustainable Development (the Ocean Decade).